 Almost every book in the series has some carry over from a pervious book or even a couple.
 In other words, in some instances, a plot line may begin in one book and carry through in the next book.
 But, in my opinion, you will be satisfied with the ending of each book, but, hopefully wanting to know what happens next.

 To be aware of all the inside jokes, relationship dynamics and how past actions inform the present you would be best served as a reader by starting at the beginning, with book one: Jamaica Moon.

 Which brings me to the topic of this blog: THE READING ORDER.
 I have for sometime put the titles of my books on my business card.
-As the list grew (17 with #18 in progress) the a conundrum surfaced: Should I put the newest book first, or the first book first?
+As the list grew (17 shown above) the a conundrum surfaced: Should I put the newest book first, or the first book first?
 I decided there would be less confusion (I hope) when I give a card to someone new, if the titles are in chronological or reading order.

-And though the reading order is on the image of the card above, below is 'the list' which also includes my short stories and poetry (all of which are available via the 'tabs' of this website):
+And though the reading order is on the image of the card above, below is 'the current list of 19 novels with #20 in progress' which also includes my short stories and poetry (all of which are available via the 'tabs' of this website):

 And...
 Never Again

 Innocent And Guilty

 We Were Once Knights

 The Bad Alibi